-We’ve all seen those amazing movie scenes that really make your jaw drop.
-Whether it’s a wild car chase, a death-defying jump, or an incredible tumbling sequence, it can be difficult to imagine a real human being performing those actions.
+We’ve all seen those amazing movie stunts that make your jaw drop and set your heart racing.
+Whether it’s a wild car chase, a death-defying jump, or an incredible tumbling sequence, it can be difficult to believe that it’s not just CGI.

-However, there very often is a real person behind those amazing visuals, taking part in the art form known as stunt work.
+But there often is a real person behind those amazing visuals, taking part in the art form known as stunt work.
 These artists perform highly specialized physical skills for film, television, and theater projects that take years of training to master.
-What they are able to accomplish truly does go down in theatrical and motion picture history.
-Think of the jump off the dam in “Goldeneye,” the chariot race in “Ben Hur,” or the car chases in “Starsky and Hutch”—just to name a few.
-So if you’re an athletic person, have a strong background in specific physical skills, are interested in working in the entertainment industry, and are not afraid of a long, hard day of work, pursuing a career in the stunt field might just be for you!
+While the training can be grueling, it’s worth it to create these astonishing scenes that go down in theatrical and motion picture history—the jump off the dam in “Goldeneye,” the chariot race in “Ben Hur,” or the car chases in “Starsky and Hutch.”

-- What training and skills do I need to be a stunt performer?
+- What skills do you need to be a stunt performer?

 - Where do I find work as a stunt performer?

-- Do I have to join the union to be a stunt performer?
+- Do I need to join a union to get stunt work?